Unlike many other reviews, I’ve decided to share my personal experience with everyone through this Old School New Body review.

 Keep in mind that medium weight, high fatigue training was against all common workout wisdom at the time.
 Even now it is not an extremely common workout recommendation.

+I found the background stories fascinating!
 This story among others is written about in the introduction of the book.

 - The Old School, New Body ebook (PDF)